 Sunday, June 28, 2020

-How Overcoming Difficulties Improve The Quality Of Life - The Story Of The Ant
+How Overcoming Difficulties Improves The Quality Of Life - The Story Of The Ant

 Nelson Mandela after 27 years in prison becomes the president of South Africa

-Life is beautiful but the different philosophies and ideas of men, that keep changing the world make things difficult for us sometimes.
-Many want to become rich or famous at all costs, therefore, take the wrong turn in life to pay heavily for their crimes, while those on the right path of perseverance to success, often give up because they find it too tough to handle.
+Life is beautiful, but the different philosophies and ideas of men that keep changing the world make things difficult for us sometimes.
+Many want to become rich or famous at all costs; therefore, they take the wrong turn in life and pay heavily for their crimes, while those on the right path of perseverance to success often give up because they find it too tough to handle.

 I see people who give up in life very easily as weak and lazy.
-In the early nineties, I was among one of the Africans in Rome, Italy.
-We only eat at the Caritas-Charity but no place to sleep.
-Where to lay your head in Rome was one of the toughest issues being an illegal immigrant in Italy.
+In the early nineties, I was among the few Africans in Rome, Italy.
+We only eat at the Caritas charity, but there is no place to sleep.
+Where to lay your head in Rome was one of the toughest issues of being an illegal immigrant in Italy.

-Why as a human being you have to give up when a small insect, an ant, never gives up in whatever it does?
+Why, as a human being, do you have to give up when a small insect, an ant, never gives up in whatever it does?

 Ants gather in large groups and accept smaller colonies to be slaves.
 They are intelligent creatures to navigate their environment and the weather.
-They go to war against each other, know how to protect and defend themselves, by using tactics and strategies.
+They go to war against each other and know how to protect and defend themselves by using tactics and strategies.

 The body temperature of ants changes in response to the atmospheric temperature.
 In winter, their body temperature falls so greatly that their movements inevitably grow sluggish.
 Therefore, they hibernate restlessly in relatively warm places, such as the soil or under the bark of trees.